Sustainability-Related Disclosures

 International standards

-We are signatories to the United Nations Principles for Responsible Investing (UN PRI) and are committed to the principles of the UK Stewardship Code 2020.
-We have also committed to completing CDP disclosures each year from 2022, in addition to TCFD disclosures.
+We are signatory to the United Nations Principles for Responsible Investing (UN PRI) and are committed to the principles and are a signatory of the UK Stewardship Code 2020.
+We have also committed to completing the Carbon Disclosure Project (CDP) disclosures each year from 2022, in addition to our TCFD disclosures.

 Industry associations